Chevrotain/chevrotain/packages/website/docs/tutorial/step2_parsing.md

 //   : "SELECT" IDENTIFIER ("," IDENTIFIER)*;
 $.RULE("selectClause", () => {
   $.CONSUME(Select);
-  // Can be debugged directly! no code generation. debugger;
+  // Can be debugged directly!
+No code generation. debugger;
   $.AT_LEAST_ONE_SEP({
     SEP: Comma,